129th Boston Marathon, Bank of America logo

 Thriving even with cancer

-As a stage IV breast cancer patient, Anne is defying the odds by running the Boston Marathon.
+As a stage IV breast cancer patient, Anne defied the odds by running the Boston Marathon.
 Her journey has been transformed by treatments from Dana-Farber Cancer Institute, where she is an active member of the Young and Strong metastatic breast cancer group.
-Celebrating 8 years of resilience, Anne is running to raise funds for cancer research, hoping to give others the chance at a longer, healthier life.
+Celebrating 8 years of resilience, Anne ran to raise funds for cancer research, hoping to give others the chance at a longer, healthier life.

 Anne Keane training outdoors for the Boston Marathon.
 Support her fundraising journey with the Bank of America.